The Best Rotating Car Seats of 2025

 - Straps twist easily

 Evenflo has been a leader in the rotating car seat space for the last few years, with five different models of swiveling car seats available at the time of this article’s publication.
-The Revolve360 Extend is my favorite of the bunch and our top pick for a revolving seat overall, bringing together the ease of a rotating car seat with a high rear-facing weight and height limit—the perfect combination.
+The Revolve360 Extend is my favorite of the bunch, bringing together the ease of a rotating car seat with a high rear-facing weight and height limit—the perfect combination.

 As its name implies, the Revolve360 Extend turns 360 degrees on its base to make getting your baby or toddler in and out of the car exceptionally easy.
 The rotation feature works seamlessly—the buttons are easy to access (there’s one on either side of the seat), and I’ve never had the seat get stuck while spinning it.

-The all-in-one design is another feature to love about this seat.
-It’s built for 10 years of use in three different modes: rear-facing, forward-facing and as a high-back booster seat.
-And you’ll only need to install it once if you use the seatbelt installation method, which isn’t the case with all rotating car seats.
+The all-in-one design is built for three modes of use: rear-facing, forward-facing and as a high-back booster seat.
+If you use the seat belt installation method, you can switch from rear- to forward-facing mode without having to reinstall the seat (you will have to reinstall for booster mode, however), which isn’t the case with all rotating car seats.
 (Some rotating seats require that you uninstall and reinstall the seat when you’re making the switch from rear- to forward-facing.)

-CPST Kimminau notes the Revolve360 Extend is one of her favorite rotating car seats, praising it for the “high rear-facing limit” and the “smooth rotation feature and no-rethread harness for easy adjusting as your child grows.”
-I also love the added safety of the anti-rebound bar and the six recline options.
+The newborn fit isn't great in this seat, so using it from birth may be difficult for some families.
 Be aware that it’s a taller seat front-to-back, something to be mindful of if you own a smaller vehicle, and it’s on the wider side.
 (For a slimmer option, check out the Evenflo Revolve360 Slim, reviewed below.)

 Additional Specs